The Dire Plight of Wolves in America

 Gray wolf protections were restored in most western states and the Great Lakes region on Feb.
 10, 2022, but not in the Northern Rockies, where hunters and trappers remain in a full killing frenzy.
 Idaho and Montana have each reported killing hundreds of wolves yearly since 2021.
 But their official numbers are barely worth tracking, as scientists estimate that unreported, illegal kills abound and any decrease in kill numbers over time may indicate a collapsing population.
 Even worse, in Feb.
-2024 USFWS decided to ingore the best available science and failed to relist wolves under the Endangered Species Act.
-Protection for wolves in the Northern Rockies is imperative.
+2024 USFWS decided to ingore the best available science and failed to relist N. Rockies wolves under the Endangered Species Act (ESA).
+Then in Sept.
+2024 the Biden administration started taking steps to remove ESA protection nationwide.
+LEARN MORE & TAKE ACTION

 Photos of wolves, call for science-based course-correction